mikeflynn/thatmikeflynn.com-archive/_posts/2015-05-30-mac-photos-to-google-photos.md

 ![image](/public/images/io2015-photos.jpg "Google IO 2015 - Photos")

-I'm in the midst of recovering from Google IO but wanted to play with getting my Photos (aka New iPhoto) library from my Mac to Google Photos.
-Google supplies a Mac client for auto-importing but it will only watch a directory for new files and has no explicit import from Photos / iPhoto function.
+I'm in the midst of recovering from Google IO but wanted to play with getting my Photos (aka New iPhoto) library from my Mac to [the new Google Photos](https://photos.google.com).
+Google supplies [a Mac client](https://photos.google.com/apps) for auto-importing but it will only watch a directory for new files and has no explicit import from Photos / iPhoto function.
 You could drag your folders from Photos to a different folder and have those sync to Google (and then delete them after) but that's a terrible solution.

 Here's a better solution: